Drugs and Young People

 Frequently Asked Questions (FAQs)

-What are the most commonly used drugs among young people?
+Which drugs are most commonly used by young people?

 Can drug use lead to addiction in young people?

-Are there any long-term consequences of drug use in young people?
+Are there effective treatments for drug addiction in young people?

 If you have any feedback, please get in touch.